alepo42/Spiking-Neural-Evolution/README.md

 This repository contains the source code for the work-in-progress paper _An Evolutionary Approach to the Design of Spiking Neural P Circuits_

+# How to install

+The source code requires the following dependencies:
+- DataFrames
+- (optionally) Plots
 # How to use

 The source code offers a high-level API that makes it easy to run the simulations on a preferred Boolean function.